ECONOMICS & RESEARCH

 Average cost

-(From $0.2 to $1 per liter)
+(From €0.20 to €1.00 per liter)

-Average consumption for one couple
+Average consumption for a couple

 4.4 L/day